fvlima/drf-viewset-profiler/README.md

 # drf-viewset-profiler

-Decorator to profile all methods from a viewset line by line.
+Decorator to profile all methods from a viewset (and its serializer) line by line.
 For all methods that were called during a request, an output will be generated showing the number of hits, time (in seconds), lines and the content of each line of a method that was executed

 ## Installation

+`pip install drf-viewset-profiler`

-Due to a problem with `line_profiler` installation, it's necessary to follow these instructions [1] to install, or just do `pip install Cython` and force to install this lib again
+Note: due to a problem with `line_profiler` installation, it's necessary to follow these instructions [1] to install, or just do `pip install Cython` and force to install this lib again

 1 - https://github.com/rkern/line_profiler#installation